rackerlabs/docs-aws/docs/security/index.rst

 Encryption in transit
 ^^^^^^^^^^^^^^^^^^^^^

-We ecnrypt all communication between services that make up the Fanatical Support for AWS shared management system during transit by using SSL.
+We encrypt all communication between services that make up the Fanatical Support for AWS shared management system during transit by using SSL.
 You can access our customer and Racker UIs and APIs only through HTTPS.